 No matter how good you are at producing your own content, never rule out sharing content from outside of your business/website.

 When you see content that is of really high quality and written by respected people within your industry, don’t hesitate to share it with your followers.
 Share links to content, retweet useful posts, and follow people on Twitter who regularly share high-quality information.

-When you do share, it’s a good idea to include the author of the original information and/or mention the source website’s @username in the tweet, in order to credit them for the content.
-People appreciate this; plus, it’s a good way of opening up a dialogue with other companies and potential contacts within your industry.
+When you do share, it’s a good idea to include the author of the original information and/or mention the source website’s @username in the tweet, to credit them for the content.
+People appreciate this, plus, it’s a good way of opening up a dialogue with other companies and potential contacts within your industry.

 Your followers look to you as a leader in your field, as someone with inside knowledge of the products and services you offer.
-As such, they will also listen to your opinion.
+As such, they’ll also listen to your opinion.

 Promote your business